 New Hampshire has many apprenticeship opportunities that compensate students as they learn a skill or trade.
-Check out the New Hampshire Department of Education's list of state sponsored apprenticeship programs or visit Apprenticeship NH's website to find a program near you.
+Visit ApprenticeshipNH's website to find a program near you.
 The US Department of Labor also has a website specifically for students seeking apprenticeships.